The Caves of Central Oregon

 Sand is also another common feature and can invade a subterranean cavity by creeping through cracks on the surface and washing down with rain water (see Figure 1).
 It may also drain into a cave from a natural collapse entrance from rain runoff.
 Over time, the sand and dirt collect in areas and can be acted upon by dripwater to form elaborate shapes called “sand castles.”
 The commercial Lava River Cave used to have some outstanding sand castles, but generations of visitors have treaded on them reducing them to a ghost of their former self.
 Sand castles are one of the rarest formations in central Oregon and when they do exist they are not extensively developed.
 Only a handful of lava tubes have them and only three outstanding examples remain (see Figure 2).

-Ice formations in Infinity Cave.
 Original features from lava are very common.
 They have names like “original floor” or “original lining” which means the floor and walls (respectively) appear as they did when the lava stopped flowing many thousands of years ago (see Figure 3).
 Plenty more flow features exist like cauliflower aa, which is a kind of original floor that shows the transitional stage from pahoehoe to aa inside the lava tube.
 It forms spiny or knobby bumps in the floor.
 Another uncommon original feature of lava tubes are shelves.
 They represent previous lava flow levels within the tube. (see Figure 4)

 Perhaps some of the most photogenic features of lava tubes are the delicate stalactites and stalagmites.
 Both are formed by dripping lava.
 A stalactite forms on the ceiling where lava seeps from ceiling cracks or from behind a wall lining.
 If this lava drips onto a stationary floor, it will collect into slim or stout spires called stalagmites (see Figure 5).
 Contrary to some beliefs, these stalactites and stalagmites will not grow back if damaged.
 Like all lava features in a lava tube, once the lava has stopped flowing it is done forever.
 This is why it's important to maintain a hands-off approach to these and other features.
 One misstep and you will have destroyed a feature that lasted for millenia.